ag2020/USACO/README.md

 # USACO

 ## Overview
-This repository contains my JAVA solutions to the USACO training pages problems, as well as select contest problems.
+This repository contains my solutions to the USACO training pages problems, as well as select contest problems.
 Every one of my solutions have passed all of their respective test cases.

 ## Authors
 **@agawesome** is the sole author of all files in this repository.